Anne of France: Regency in Bourbon

 Anne and Peter produced only one surviving child, Suzanne, born 10 May 1491.
 Anne had an earlier pregnancy in 1476, but there were contradictory accounts about this: some said the baby was miscarried or stillborn, but others reported that a living son was born, Charles, styled Count of Clermont in 1488 as was customary for the heir of the Duchy of Bourbon, who died aged 22 in 1498 and was buried in the Abbey of Souvigny, Auvergne.

 Suzanne succeeded Peter as suo jure Duchess of Bourbon on his death in 1503.
 Anne, however, had always been the more dominant member in her marriage and remained the administrator of the Bourbon lands after his death, protecting them from royal encroachment.
-She resided with her own court in Chantelles.
+She resided with her own court in Chantelle.

 In 1505, Anne arranged for Suzanne to marry another Bourbon prince, Charles of Montpensier, who became Charles III, Duke of Bourbon.

 Her daughter and son-in-law, however, failed to produce surviving offspring, and Suzanne predeceased her mother.
 When Anne herself died in 1522, her own line and that of her father became extinct.
 Anne of Laval, a descendant of Anne's aunt Yolande of Valois, was considered to be her heir.